 While annual surveys are a good practice, they’re very insufficient on their own.

-At this point, you’re probably thinking that pulse surveys sound great and all.
+At this point, you’re probably thinking that pulse and flex surveys sound great and all.

 But you might be wondering how you’re going to find the time to launch and manage a new weekly initiative.

 You’re busy enough as it is, after all, and you don’t necessarily have time to send out questions and spend however many hours analyzing the responses to figure out your next move.

 You can’t rely on the survey entirely though.
 You need to get buy-in from your company’s leadership so they can agree with all the changes you want to make.
 The easiest way to get that is by using a tool that enables you to provide the necessary insights these folks need to make the changes based on real facts and in a timely manner.

 One such tool is TINYpulse, which enables you to run regular employee surveys with ease.

 With TINYpulse, you can ask behavioral science-backed questions that prove to deliver feedback at your cadence of choice.